usnistgov/dimspec/README.md

 - SQLite >= v3.32.0
 - Mini/Anaconda w/ Python >= 3.8 (if not already installed, R will install it as part of the compliance script, though advanced users may want to explicitly install this themselves)

-Note: As of the [December 2023 release](https://github.com/usnistgov/dimspec/releases/tag/v1.0.2-202312), use of R v4.3 is encouraged as support for older versions of R will sunset in 2024.
+Note: <strong>As of the [December 2023 release](https://github.com/usnistgov/dimspec/releases/tag/v1.0.2-202312), use of R v4.3 is encouraged as support for older versions of R will sunset in 2024.</strong>

 To get started in most cases from a blank slate: